 Chemex - Step 1

-The Chemex standard we use at Alpen Sierra is 50 grams of your favorite coffee, brewed with a total of 615gr water.
-This will yield approximatley 500ml of brew.
+The Chemex standard we use at Alpen Sierra is 50 grams of your favorite coffee, brewed with a total of 850gr water.

 Chemex - Step 2

 Insert Chemex filter and position fold so that it faces the front of the Chemex.

 Wet filter with hot water.
 This pre-charges the filter, allowing more of the coffee oils and flavor to end up in the brew, as well as warms the Chemex carafe.

 Use a medium degree of grind, or choose our bespoke Chemex ground option when ordering your coffee.